SamuelDS1/Data-Science-Portfolio/README.md

 Based on this information the potential losses can be up to **$5,470,760 USD**.

+This is a Data Visualization made in Tableau Public, that can help technical and non-technical steakholders understand the impact of employees leaving the company.
+Click in [here](https://public.tableau.com/views/employees_churn_data_visualization/Dashboard1?:language=es-ES&:display_count=n&:origin=viz_share_link) to explore the interactive visualization.
 <div class='tableauPlaceholder' id='viz1687980085967' style='position: relative'>
   <noscript>
     <a href='#'>